 One of the absolutely murkiest corner in any user – kernel space interface has to be that of input devices: keyboards, trackpads, joysticks, mice and so on.
 This is one of the rare few areas where I can sit and skim Android documentation and silently whisper “if only” before going back to alternating between screaming into a pillow and tracing through an ever expanding tree of “works 100% – 95% of the time” translation tables, where each new branch manages to be just a tad bit dumber than the ones that came before it.

 Starting in Linux land again, first open the documentation.
 Now, you can close it again – it won’t be useful – I just wanted you to get a glimpse of its horrors.
 The only interface that can really be used, is evdev, written in cursive just to indicate that it should be pronounced with a hiss.
 It is a black lump of code that will never turn into a diamond.
-Instead of being replaced, it gets an ever increasing pile of “helper” libraries (libevdev, libudev, libinput, libratbag, libkilljoy, libreadabuttonpress, libvaluebetween0and1, …) that tries to hide how shitty this layer is, a decay pattern which matches the DLL creep in Windows – without trying to address the core of the matter.
-The reason for this pattern is, I assume, that no one in their right mind wants to actually work on such a thing within the Linux kernel ecosystem – if it can at all be avoided.
+Instead of being replaced, it gets an ever increasing pile of “helper” libraries (libevdev, libudev, libinput, …) that tries to hide how ugly this layer is.
+This much resembles a transition towards the Windows approach of ‘kernel interfaces as library code’ rather than comparably clean and observable system calls.
+The reason for this pattern is, I assume, that no one in their right mind wants to actually work on such a thing within the Linux kernel ecosystem, if it can at all be avoided.

 For OpenBSD, the better source of information is probably the PDF (Input Handling in wscons and X) along with the related manpages on wscons, uhid, wsmouse, wskbd.
 For the most part, these are obvious and simple, with the caveat that most of the low level controls are left to other tools, or that they work as multiplexer abstract devices without any ‘stream identifier’ for demultiplexation.
 Then there’s the case of the keyboard layout format.
 The underlying “problem”, depending on your point of view, is the legacy that exist in both Linux and BSDs in that tradition has meant going from BIOS -> boot loader(s) -> “text” console -> (display manager) -> Xorg and we at least need the option of being able to boot straight into UI.